osmosis-labs/assetlists/RUNBOOKS.md

 ---

-### RB007: Bi-weekly unverify PR, close vs merge

-**Use when**: the bi-weekly `auto-unverify/weekly-candidates` PR is open and you need to decide what to do.

-#### Procedure

-The PR body lists each candidate with days unstable, reason, last downtime / recovery, halt status, liquidity, and volume.
-For each candidate:

-- **Merge if** the asset has been broken for 90+ days, the underlying issue isn't expected to resolve, and the market data confirms no real activity.
-Merge flips `osmosis_verified=false`; all history fields stay as record.
-- **Close (don't merge) if** the asset is recovering, has an active community working on the fix, or there's a strategic reason to keep it verified.
-Closing triggers a 30-day cooldown, so the asset won't be re-proposed until then.
-- **Edit the PR (remove rows) if** you want to unverify some but not all candidates.
-Use `git rebase` or commit a follow-up to the same branch, then merge.

-#### Notes

-- `osmosis_unstable` and the state history fields are preserved on unverify.
-This is intentional, so a later re-verification carries the prior incident record.
-- A re-verified asset that's still carrying stale dates should have them manually cleared at re-verify time.
-- The cooldown is per-asset, not per-PR.
-Closing the PR stamps `state.lastUnverifyProposedAt` for every candidate that was in the PR.

----

 ### RB008: Mutation cap hit

 **Use when**: the daily `[AUTO]` PR body shows a "⚠️ Mutation cap hit" section, or a lifecycle step in the run log exited with code 2.